Amin-MAG/My-Notes/Python.md

 All imports in `__init__.py` are made available when you import the package (directory) that contains it.

-the code in `__init__.py`runs the first time you import any module from that directory.
-So it's normally a good place to put any package-level initialization code.
+The code in `__init__.py` runs the first time you import any module from that directory, so it is normally a good place to put any package-level initialization code.

 ## Method order in a class